Digital Well-Being: Definition, Apps, and Strategies

 Our tech toys have taken our attention away from the people we care about.
 Even having a smartphone present on a table while chatting can have negative effects on our well-being.
 It results in our interactions not being as meaningful or satisfying (Brown, Manago, and Trimble 2016; Przybylski and Weinstein 2013).

 You probably know that pulling out your phone when others are talking isn't good, but you may not realize just how bad it is.
-Pulling out our phones not only makes others feel bad, it hurts our own experience too—we enjoy these experiences less and get bored more easily (Dwyer, Kushlev, and Dunn 2017).
+Pulling out our phones not only makes others feel bad, but it also hurts our own experience too—we enjoy these experiences less and get bored more easily (Dwyer, Kushlev, and Dunn 2017).
 So if we don't want our digital tools to hurt our well-being, we need to put them away when we're with others.

 4. Focus on Others to Boost Digital Well-Being